QuentinElsaesser/BeliefMerging/README.md

 The code of the operators from (Konieczny, 2000) is in v4/belms/*.py with (*=mcsymm/mcintersect/mcdrastic).

 The example used in Table 1 is in v4/examples/bms/exintro.txt.

+The proofs for the propositions are available on merging_sf_proofs.pdf.